Herbert Marvin Ohlman

 Herbert Marvin Ohlman (1927–2002) is the inventor of permutation indexing, or Permuterm and is one of the pioneers of Information Science and Technology.
-He has been recognized and included in the Pioneers of Information Science in North America Project by ASIS.
+He has been recognized and included in the Pioneers of Information Science in North America Project.

 Permuterm is known as one of the first successful punch card indexing systems, and is still referenced today in the data indexing field.
 Ohlman published a variety of papers on Permuterm and other Information Science and Technology and communication topics, which are now at the Charles Babbage Institute at The University of Minnesota.

 Permuterm

 Ohlman first started work on information indexing in 1957 (working for SDC) when he noticed the peek-a-boo (coordinate) indexing system that searched for documents at the Lincoln Laboratory wasted space on most of the cards.
 Ohlman developed a system using IBM punch cards and tabulating machines that used one punch card for every document title, with significant title words on each card.
 The cards were sorted and run through a printer to produce the final result.
 Ohlman named this result a "permutation index" (or Permuterm for short) because the words went through a cyclic permutation process.